ArnavK-09/tila-dashboard/README.md

 # 🚀 Self-Hosting

+> [!TIP]
+>
-> [!TIP] Tila Dashboard is designed to be easily self-hosted.
+> Tila Dashboard is designed to be easily self-hosted.
 Follow these steps
 > to set up your own instance:

-1. Clone the repository or use it as a template.
+1. Clone the repository or use it as a **template**.
-2. Run `deno run -A scripts/delete_data.js` to clear the demo data.
+2. Run `deno run -A scripts/delete_data.js` to clear the **demo** data.
-3. Configure the `.github/workflows/uptimer.yml` file with your website domain and scheduled runs.
+3. Configure the `.github/workflows/uptime.yml` workflow file with your website domain and **time schedule** to monitor website at intervals.
-4. Add your domain to the `CONFIG.json` file (optional if already configured in the workflow).
+4. **Add your domain** to the `CONFIG.json` _or_ mention your domain under "WEBSIRE_DOMAIN" in `.github/workflows/uptime.yml` workflow.
 5. Run `deno run -A scripts/get_data.js` to check your settings.
-6. Configure your GitHub repository secrets for the Browserless server domain and token.
+6. Configure your GitHub repository secrets for the Browserless serv domain and token.
 7. Enable GitHub Pages for your repository.
 8. Push your changes to GitHub, and your self-hosted Tila Dashboard will be up